Last Updated: 2 months ago

 They make the perfect feline companion since they interact and even talk to their humans whenever they can!

-When trained early, they can actually vocalize and use their vocal abilities to communicate with their humans.
+When trained early, they can actually vocalize and use their vocal abilities to communicate with humans.
 Call it feline language!

 They are playful felines that are filled with bundles of energy, but not to the point of showing aggressive behaviors.